Updated March 2021

 Hawaii's Direct Release quarantine program (aka Direct Airport Release or DAR) allows your dog or cat to fly into Daniel K. Inouye International Airport in Honolulu, Hawaii (HNL) and be released from the airport on the same day as arrival.
 Your pet will be examined by the Animal Quarantine Station upon arrival (or within a few hours of arrival) and will not be quarantined overnight.
 In order to qualify for the Direct Release quarantine program, you must ensure your airplane's arrival time is within the Animal Quarantine Station daytime office hours.

 To avoid any confusion, the Direct Release quarantine program is technically part of the 5 Day or Less quarantine program.
 Additionally, the pre-arrival requirements are the same for the Direct Release and 5 Day Or Less quarantine programs.

 What then is the difference between the Direct Release and 5 Day Or Less quarantine programs?
 The 5 Day or Less quarantine program covers arriving dogs that arrive outside the Animal Quarantine Station's office hours.
 As the title of the program suggests, pets are quarantined for no more than 5 days.

 Yes.
-Hawaii's Direct Release quarantine program costs $185 per pet.
+As of March 2021, Hawaii's Direct Release quarantine program costs $185 per pet.
 The 5 Day Or Less quarantine program costs $244 per pet.
 Pet owners are required to pay the fee prior to arrival, and there are no discounts for multiple pets.

 Guide dogs for the blind and certified service dogs do not have to pay this fee.
 Active duty U.S. military members may also qualify for fee reimbursement from the U.S. Department of Defense.